toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Changes the 'To Be Budgeted' background color to yellow if there is unallocated money left to be budgeted.

+## Toggle Master Categories

+Adds ability to toggle all master categories at once.
+Alternatively, "Solo Mode" can be used to toggle all but a single category at once.

 ## Unhighlight all Positive Category Balances

 Removes the highlight colour from positive (or zero) category balances and colours positive balances green instead.